Event Attributes

 📘

-You don't need to hash the data as AnyTrack automatically formats and hashes the required data according to the ad pixels and analytics requirements.
+You don't need to hash the data as AnyTrack automatically formats and hashes the required data according to the ad platform and analytics requirements.

 Product Attributes